FAQs about the indoor rollator:

 For more freedom of movement when walking in the living room rollator, fold the seat board forward or simply remove it.

 Can I also use the living room rollator outside?

-The wheels of the Page living room rollator are suitable for smooth surfaces and terraces.
+The wheels of the rollator are suitable for smooth surfaces and terraces.
 Overcoming higher barriers, such as curbs, or using it on sandy, bumpy ground is not ideal and unsafe.

-Can I also use the living room rollator in the shower?
+Can I also use the indoor rollator in the shower?

 The Saljol living room rollator was created for the living room.
 It is ideal for taking the safe way to the shower even in narrow bathrooms.